eirikt/default-webapp-elm-now/README.md

 These will be argued for, and introduced on the way as we go along, commit by commit, statement by statement&mdash;**stay tuned!**

+(This is first and foremost a personal writeup.
-(This will (maybe) end up like a "web project starter", a well-documented starting-point for a project, like a boilerplate&mdash;or just a basic tutorial.
+Yet, it will (maybe) end up like a "web project starter", a well-documented starting-point for a project, like a boilerplate&mdash;or just a basic tutorial.
 I will take a somewhat "naive approach" when growing this codebase.)

 A live version is hosted on [ZEIT Now][now], as [defaultwebapp.now.sh](https://defaultwebapp.now.sh).